florianecoulmance/hamlet_color/README.md

 ## Setup

-In this folder, you will need all necessary files and subfolders to be able to run the different pipelines :
+In this folder, you will need all necessary files and subfolders to be able to run the different pipelines.
 The folder tree is:<br>

 ```